New Legislation Positions Indiana at the Forefront of Immigration Enforcement

 Overview

 Indiana’s Senate Bill (SB) 76 is a wide-ranging bill that strengthens immigration enforcement and cooperation statewide.
 The bill focuses on two main areas of immigration enforcement.
-First, it amends Indiana’s existing anti-sanctuary law, originally adopted in 2011, to require all jurisdictions to honor immigration detainers and to close loopholes that impede enforcement.
-Second, it bars employers from hiring illegal workers.
-Finally, SB 76 also helps identify benefits fraud and abuse through the collection and reporting of certain non-identifiable data of recipients.
+First, SB 76 amends Indiana’s existing anti-sanctuary law, originally adopted in 2011, to require all jurisdictions to honor immigration detainers and to close loopholes that impede enforcement.
+Second, the bill bars employers from hiring illegal workers.
+Finally, SB 76 helps identify benefits fraud and abuse through the collection and reporting of certain non-identifiable data of recipients.

 The House Judiciary Committee held a hearing on SB 76 on February 2, 2026.
 In the hearing, committee members adopted a broad amendment that closed many of the loopholes in the Senate language.
 Some of the critical changes included adding tougher enforcement measures for employers that hire illegal aliens and authorizing the attorney general to enforce compliance with U.S. Immigration and Customs Enforcement (ICE) detainers.